lordofwizard/lordofwizard/README.md

 ### About Me:
 I am a Software Engineering based out of Pune, Maharashtra.
 I have worked in a versatile environments, ranging from DevOps, Robotics, Industrial Warehouse Automation and logiscitics.
-I am currently working as a Software Engieer @ [Vanderlande](https://www.vanderlande.com/).
+I am currently working as a Software Engineer @ [Vanderlande](https://www.vanderlande.com/).
 I am also currently pursuing my Computer Engineering's Degree from Pune University at [ADYPSOE](https://adypsoe.in/).

 ---